nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 of the object, the `this` keyword references **the object that contains the method**.

 Pay attention to that second condition: "the method is called as a property of the object".
-This condition is a big part of what makes predicting what `this` will reference challenging.
+This condition is a big part of what it challenging to predicting what `this` will reference.

 For example, if we create a variable and assign it the object's `introduction` method and then call that variable as a function, the `this` keyword will reference a different value.